My Career Advancement Account Frequently Asked Questions for Schools

 - Process the MasterCard number on the letter for payment.
 No actual card is sent.

-Two sources of federal education benefits can be used to pay for the same course or program.
-The My Career Advancement Account Scholarship funds must be applied to the tuition costs only and spouses may NOT receive a refund of My Career Advancement Account Scholarship monies.
+Spouses can use two sources of federal education benefits to pay for the same course or program.
+The My Career Advancement Account Scholarship funds must be applied to the tuition costs only and spouses may NOT receive a direct refund of My Career Advancement Account Scholarship monies.

 After an invoice is received and approved via the AI Portal, it can take up to 30 calendar days to process and upload the My Career Advancement Account Payment Authorization Letter, which contains the MasterCard number.
 Schools can track via the AI Portal when invoices were submitted to know the approximate date to expect Payment Authorization Letters.